kocourOggy/Optimization-of-switch-statement/README.md

 ## Compiler translation into Assembler
 Let's see briefly how code will be affected by compiler's optimizations.

-### With -O0 (most optimizations are disabled)
+### With -O0
+Most optimizations are disabled.
 ![](images/OptimizationLvl0.png)
-getPointBranchFree function has 15 assembler instructions. getPointBranch function has 24 assemlber instructions.
+- getPointBranchFree function has 15 assembler instructions.
+- getPointBranch function has 24 assemlber instructions.

-### With -O2 (most optimizations are performed, e.g. inlining small functions)
+### With -O2
+Most optimizations are performed, e.g. inlining small functions.
 ![](images/OptimizationLvl2.png)
-getPointBranchFree function is reduced to 6 assembler instructions. getPointBranch function is reduced to 15 assembler instructions.
+- getPointBranchFree function is reduced to 6 assembler instructions.
+- getPointBranch function is reduced to 15 assembler instructions.

-### With -O3 (even more optimizations, e.g. all functions are considered for inlining, even if they are not declared inline)
+### With -O3
+Even more optimizations, e.g. all functions are considered for inlining, even if they are not declared inline.
 ![](images/OptimizationLvl3.png)
-There is no further optimization difference between -O2 and -O3 flag for these individual functions.
+- there is no further optimization difference between -O2 and -O3 flag for these individual functions.

 ## Benchmark

 The functions were benchmarked in a following way.
 We generate 3 types of sequences.
 Each sequence represents inputs for tested functions.
 The sequence is generated pseudorandomly by uniform distribution or by repeating a pattern (such as 0, 1, 2, 3, 0, 1, 2 ...) or just simply consist of single number (1, 1, 1, 1...).
 This approach is selected to examine impact of processor's branch prediction.

+### Impact of predictions
 ![](images/ImpactOfPredictions1.png)
 ### Observations:
 - getPointBranchFree function gives steady performance independently of sequence types.
 It is due to a fact that BranchFree version doesn't rely on branch predictor.